striversity/glft.old/sec03/solution/exercise04/README.md

 ## TODO 1 - Stats on temperature values
     1. declare an array of about a few -thousand- 'int'
-    2. delcare and initialize a slice from the array
+    2. declare and initialize a slice from the array
       - NOTE: Only use the array to create the slice.
     3. assign a random integer between -20 and 120 to the slice
       - TIP: you can use input.GetRandInt(low, max) int
-    4. print sorted list of tempature data
+    4. print sorted list of temperature data
-    5. print that max tempature
+    5. print that max temperature
-    6. print the min tempature
+    6. print the min temperature
-    7. print the average tempature
+    7. print the average temperature

 ## TODO 2 - Calculate discount and sales tax:
      1. declare an array representing the total purchase of 20 shoppers